alexandercerutti/Keytrash-Cleaner/README.md

 # Keytrash-Cleaner
-Utility for OS X to clean USB keys Trash (hidden) folder
+Utility for Mac OS-formatted USB keys to empty the hidden Trash folder

 #####Description